 Dental implants are changing the way people live!
-With dental implants, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.
-If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During your consultation visits, your specific needs and considerations will be addressed by Dr Lou or by a specialist (an oral and maxillofacial surgeon or periodontist) suggested by our practice.
+With dental implants, our patients are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.
+If, like many others, you feel implant dentistry is the choice for you, we invite you to undergo a dental/radiographic examination and health history.
+During your consultation visits, Dr. Lou will address your specific needs and considerations.
 Your questions and concerns are important to us.
 Our team will work with you very closely to help make your procedure a success.

 If you are bothered or embarrassed by missing teeth, contact us or email us today.
 We will be happy to answer any questions you may have about dental implants and schedule a free initial consultation with Dr. Lou.
 In just a few short months, you can have a complete and bright smile again.